Tom Cooper (cricketer)

 Tom Lexley William Cooper (born 26 November 1986) is an Australian–Dutch cricketer who played for South Australia in Australian domestic cricket and for the Brisbane Heat in the Big Bash League (BBL).
 He is a right-handed middle order batsman and a right-arm off-spinner, and in addition to representing the Netherlands, he has represented Australia in the Under-19 Cricket World Cup.

 Cooper was born in Lismore in New South Wales, but after his youth career he moved to Adelaide and began playing domestic cricket for South Australia, earning a spot in their side in November 2008.
 Early in his career he stood out in limited overs matches, and his breakout performance came in a match for the Prime Minister's XI against a touring West Indies team, when he scored 160 not out.
 In 2009, Cooper discovered he was eligible to play for the Netherlands national cricket team due to his Dutch passport, and he has represented the country in a World Cup and two World Twenty20s.
 He is the older brother of fellow Netherlands cricketer Ben Cooper.

 Career

 Youth career

 Cooper was in Australia's under-19 team for the 2006 Under-19 Cricket World Cup, and in the lead up to the tournament he made his Youth ODI debut against India.
 Cooper scored the first century of the World Cup in Australia's first match against South Africa.
-He got to a hundred after 138 balls and finished with 104 runs.
+He got to a hundred off 138 balls and finished with 104 runs.
 He followed this up with another great performance against Sri Lanka, scoring 84 runs off 93 balls in a 9-wicket win.
-Across ten Youth ODIs for Australia he averaged 41.44 runs and scored at a rate of 87.76 runs per 100 balls.
+Across ten Youth ODIs for Australia, he averaged 41.44 runs and scored at a rate of 87.76 runs per 100 balls.